jcpsimmons/Switchboard/README.md

 ### documentEventList (Array) (work-in-progress)

 Running tab of all document-level event listeners.
 If running on a modern browser this will also include every existing event listener including the ones added by switchboard.
 Less-modern browsers will only contain Switchboard-added event listeners.

+## Work

+Interested in working on the project?
+I'm looking for collaborators.
+Reach out at jcpsimmons `at` gmail `dot` com